w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 which is information the caller already has, and a crytographic signature, which is not useful unless the caller has access to the relevant public key.

-## 9. Does this specification enable new script execution/loading mechanisms?
+## 9. Do features in this specification enable new script execution/loading mechanisms?

 No.

-## 10. Does this specification allow an origin to access other devices?
+## 10. Do features in this specification allow an origin to access other devices?

 No.

-## 11. Does this specification allow an origin some measure of control over a user agent's native UI?
+## 11. Do features in this specification allow an origin some measure of control over a user agent’s native UI?

 Yes.
 This feature allows an origin (usually a bank) to provide a set of information that will be shown to the user in a native UI: